 What I’m proposing is a complete mindset shift around how you honor your body and your self-care needs during the holiday season.
+Queens, this is your time to add even MORE self care and love!
 This is a time for giving, so how about you give yourself a gift that’s going to nourish you beyond the 10-minute sugar rush of that wretchedly unhealthy fruit cake your aunt likes to make.

 Be mindful and intentional with your food choices

-If you know you have an upcoming event, make sure you eat something healthy and satisfying before you head out.
-While at your event or party, enjoy a little bit of something you’re craving or wanting to try and fill the rest of your plate with lean protein and veggies.
+If you know you have an upcoming event or family gathering, make sure you eat something healthy and satisfying before you head out.
+While at your event, enjoy a little bit of something you’re craving or wanting to try and fill the rest of your plate with lean protein and veggies.
 You don’t have to feel deprived this holiday season, but don’t overdo it either.

 Exercise is very important during the holiday season.
 Have you heard “endorphin’s make you happy?”
 It’s true!
 Not only is it important to get that booty moving when it’s cold outside (and year round), but it helps with your mood too!
 This is a great time to join a gym, start a new fitness class or find some new gal pals for accountability.
+During quarantine, I have been walking a lot and it’s been so nice to get out in nature for some fresh air and movement.
 Are you more of the “outdoorsy” type?
 Grab your skis or ice skates and bundle up for a fun event.
 There are many options (indoors and outdoors) this holiday season.
 Find what makes you happy and get others involved.
 Whatever you choose, keep it moving!

 Find Time for Rest

-Yes, exercise and movement is important but so is rest!
-Especially during the busy holiday season.
-Your body needs it!!!
+Yes, exercise and movement are important but so is rest!
+Especially during the busy holiday season and winter months.
+Your body needs it and craves it during the winter season!!!
 Not only will you feel more refreshed, but it will help with your stress levels and keep you from making poor choices.
 If you’re finding it difficult to manage a rest and sleep schedule, you may need to make some changes in your routine.
 Sleep should be a priority; especially this time of the year.
 Try going to bed and waking up around the same time.
 Limit your television and technology viewing a few hours before bed.
-Relax in a hot bath with some lavender and other oils.
+Relax in a hot epsom bath with some lavender and other oils.
 Grabbing a good book and cup of tea helps in the evening too.
 Again, find what works for you and make it a priority.
 Rest is not something that should be negotiable any time of year.

 Bump Up the Self Care

 If you’re one of my clients or follow me on social media, you know how much I stress Self Care.
+After learning the hard way of pouring from an empty cup, I’ve become a Self Care Queen!
 This is something I had to learn the hard way but it’s something I make a priority in my own lifestyle.
+It’s non-negotiable!
 Especially during the busy holiday season.
 Why?
 Because it’s SO important!

 Women are the first ones to put themselves last!
 If you resonate with this statement, then you may need to ask yourself how much you’re adding self care into your lifestyle.
 A hot epsom salt bath, massage, yoga class or new outfit can make a huge difference.
 You’re not being selfish!
 You’re taking care of you and in turn, will benefit so many around you.
 When the holiday season is stressful and you’re feeling run down, bump up the self care.
 It’s good for the body and mind!